 The foregoing findings leave no doubt that having a lawyer in Immigration Court increases your chances of success to obtain your release from detention, and to win your case.

 Our experienced attorneys have been successful in defending many individuals in removal proceedings.
 Let the immigration attorneys at the Law Offices of Azita M. Mojarad, P.C. help you determine your options and assist you with the immigration court process.
-For further information or to schedule a free consultation contact us at (312) 641-0771.
+For further information or to schedule a consultation contact us at (312) 641-0771.

 About the Data